lasallecms/lasallecms-l5-lasallecmsemail-pkg/README.md

 Email handler for LaSalle Software, with heavy integration with LaSalleCRM

+## Early Development

+This package is in early development.

 ## Security

 If you discover any security related issues, please email Bob Bloom at "info at southlasalle dot com" instead of using the issue tracker.